-In 2023, the Company's earnings before interest, taxes, depreciation, and amortization ("EBITDA") increased 22.1% to \$2,334,602 from \$1,912,012 in 2022, primarily as a result of increased depreciation costs in 2023.
+In 2024, the Company's earnings before interest, taxes, depreciation, and amortization ("EBITDA") increased 71.1% to \$3,995,135 from \$2,334,629 in 2023, primarily as a result of a lower net loss in 2024.

 EBITDA does not reflect the impact of a number of items that affect our net income (loss), including financing costs.
 EBITDA is not a measure of financial performance under the accounting principles generally accepted in the United States of America, referred to as "GAAP", and should not be considered as an alternative to net income (loss) or income (loss) from operations as a measure of performance, nor as an alternative to net cash from operating activities as a measure of liquidity.
 We use EBITDA as a benchmark measurement of our own operating results and as a benchmark relative to our competitors.
 We consider it to be a meaningful supplement to operating income (loss) as a performance measure primarily because depreciation and amortization expense are not actual cash costs, and depreciation expense varies widely from company to company in a manner that we consider largely independent of the underlying cost efficiency of our operating facilities.